kparc/kcc/README.md

 ---------------------

 This crash course is not looking to make you an expert k programmer, because that takes a lot of time and effort.
-It aims to give enough confidence and motivation for you to continue on your own.
+Instead, it aims to give enough confidence and motivation for you to continue on your own.
 We value your time, so we promise it will be fast and violent.

 * The text cuts a lot of corners on general programming and CS at some expense